pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 {: centeralign }

 In [Part 1]({% post_url 2022-03-27-camera-calibration-1 %}), we defined the calibration parameters $$\textbf{A}, \textbf{k}, \textbf{W}$$ and sum-squared projection error, $$E$$.
-We now move on to how to estimate and refine these calibration parameters to minimize projection error.
+We now move on to how to estimate and refine these calibration parameters.

 Table of Contents:
 * TOC